bryanwweber/thermostate/README.md

 This installs Pint from the `conda-forge` channel; if you would like to use another channel to install Pint, change the `conda-forge` to be the name of the channel you prefer.
 If Pint is already installed in your environment, the `conda-forge::pint` can be omitted entirely.

-If you do not have an environment with Python 3.6 or 3.7, you can create a new environment with
+If you do not have an environment with Python 3.7 or higher, you can create a new environment with

 ```bash
 conda create -n thermostate -c bryanwweber thermostate conda-forge::pint